We are now accepting new patients! Please call Sheila and Torie to schedule your first dental appointment. Our phone number is (512) 556-2090 .

 6. What does an examination and cleaning include?

 During your first appointment, we will collect your medical history, record your blood pressure, and take x-rays of your teeth.
 A hygienist will clean and polish the teeth, including areas around the gums that cannot be reached with a toothbrush or floss.
-After your cleaning, the dentist will will perform an oral cancer screening and an evaluation of the temporomandibular joint (TMJ) and muscles.
+After your cleaning, the dentist will perform an oral cancer screening and an evaluation of the temporomandibular joint (TMJ) and muscles.
 They will closely examine your teeth and gums to check for decay (cavities), periodontal (gum) disease, excessive wear, cracked or discolored teeth, and other possible oral health problems.
 By performing this examination and viewing your x-rays, the dentist can often identify problems before you see or feel them, making treatment simpler and more affordable.

 7. What are your office hours?